 5. Who’s That Baby?

-For this game, you’ll have to ask guests in advance to bring a baby photo of themselves to the shower.
+Ask guests in the invitation to bring a baby photo of themselves (or email it to you beforehand).

 You’ll Need: